 - Benefits.
 Many of these cards offer auto rental insurance, price protection and more.
 Look at your lifestyle and see if there is a benefit that makes the card worth your while.

 Which are the best cash back card companies?

 Several card issuers offer products with some stand-out qualities, such as:

 - Discover – The Discover it cards match your cash back at the end of your first year instead of a sign-up bonus.

-- American Express – American Express' Blue Cash Preferred and Everyday cards offer higher rates for U.S. grocery stores that are year-round.
+- American Express – American Express' Blue Cash Preferred and Everyday cards offer higher rates for U.S. supermarkets that are year-round.

 - Chase – The Freedom and Freedom Unlimited can be partnered with Sapphire cards, giving you a boost when you book travel through Chase Ultimate Rewards.

-- Wells Fargo – This bank's cash back cards, such as the Cash Wise and the Propel, offer cellphone protection, up to $600, when you pay your cell phone bill with the card.
+- Wells Fargo – This bank's cash back cards, such as the Cash Wise, offer cellphone protection, up to $600 (subject to a $25 deductible), when you pay your cell phone bill with the card.